andreasvirkus/cottage/src/index.md

 It's alright to have a look around, but don't touch anything!<br>
 I kid, I kid...
-I've set up a [_blogish_](/thoughts) thing so you wouldn't get bored and some [geeky stats](/dashboard) about the site's visitors and site's performance metrics.
+I've set up a [_blogish_](/thoughts) thing so you wouldn't get bored and some [geeky stats](/dashboard) about the site's visitors and performance metrics.

 This site's main purpose is to act as my personal playground for different web technologies.